orangemug/heroku-docker-nodejs/README.md

 `herokuPostgresql` defines a new service which uses the [postgres image from dockerhub](https://hub.docker.com/_/postgres/), this is linked from the web/shell services.
 When you setup a link the service will be added to `/etc/hosts`

-So the host `herokuPostgresql` will be our postgres server running in the other container, cool huh!
+So the host `herokuPostgresql` will point to our postgres server running in another container, cool huh!

-Now we'll add `psql` so we can connect to postgres from within our container.
+Now we'll add `psql` so we can connect to postgres from within our `web` service.
 To do this append the following to the `Dockerfile`

     RUN apt-get update && apt-get install -y postgresql-client-9.3